ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

 echo "System dependencies deployed and containers are running!"

 ```

-This script uses a docker compose file to pull the bitnami images and then run them.
+This script utilizes a Docker Compose file to pull the Bitnami images and subsequently run them.

 > 👉 Docker Compose is a tool for defining and running multi-container Docker applications.
 It can define the services, networks, and volumes needed for the application in a single docker-compose.yml file.

 ### Deploy the Kafka producer and Spark consumer apps

-Once the app images are available from DockerHub, we can run our deployment against a new environment by running this script:
+Once the app images are available from DockerHub, initiate the deployment against a new environment by executing this script:

 ```bash
 $ bash deploy_publisher_consumer_apps.sh
 ```

 This script pulls the app images from DockerHub and runs them independently.
-We use the `V` parameter to share with the Docker container the VM's Kafka configuration.
-These enables both images to map a volume `/config` in the image with a folder location outside the image.
+The `-v` parameter is used to share the Kafka configuration from the VM with the Docker container.
+This allows both images to map a volume `/config` in the image to a folder location outside the image.

 - **deploy_publisher_consumer_apps.sh script**